SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Experiments

-\textbf{Transfer.} With these experiments we explore few-shot generation in the context of transfer learning.
+With these experiments we explore few-shot generation in the context of transfer learning.
 We use the same models we trained on Omniglot and we test on unseen classes in a different dataset.
 We use MNIST test set (10 classes), DOUBLE-MNIST test set (20 classes) and TRIPLE-MNIST test set (200 classes).
 The datasets increase in complexity and in size.
 We expect relatively good performance on the simple one and worse performance on the more complex one.
 We resize all the datasets to 28x28 pixels using BOX resizing.
-In Table~\ref{tab:generative_metrics_transfer} we report likelihoods for input set 5 on the three datasets.
+In Figure~\ref{fig:generative_metrics_transfer_cardinality} we report likelihoods transfer increasing the input set size on the three datasets.
 Our models perform better on all three datasets.
 Attention-based aggregation is essential for good performance on few-shot transfer.
-The same general behavior can be seen in Figure~\ref{fig:generative_metrics_transfer_cardinality} where we explore transfer increasing the input set size.
 Again our models perform better than the baselines and attention-based aggregation is important for good performance on concepts from different datasets.

-In Appendix B, we report out of distribution classification performance for the three approaches described in Section \ref{sec:HFSGM}.
-The models are trained on Omniglot for context size 5 and tested on MNIST also for context size 5 (so in total 50 data points) without adapting the distributions to the MNIST data.
+In Appendix B, we report out of distribution classification performance for the three approaches described in Section \ref{sec:SCHA-VAE}.
+The models are trained on Omniglot for context size 5 and tested on MNIST also for context size 5 without adapting the distributions to the MNIST data.